-Ms. Wall receives glowing references as she is highly respected by those in her field and beloved by students, parents and staff alike.
-She is excited about the role of Head of school and this enthusiasm, paired with her special interest and specialization in Curriculum development, School Policy and Staff and Student Leadership; we are convinced that Shauna will take Summit Academy to the next level.
+Ms. Wall is highly respected by those in her field and beloved by students, parents and staff alike.
+Her enthusiasm for her role as Head of School, paired with her special interest and specialization in Curriculum development, School Policy and Staff and Student Leadership, has been instrumental in the growth and success of Summit Academy.

 Teacher – Junior Primary

-Christianne graduated from Liverpool John Moores Univerisity in England with a BEd Hons degree in Primary Education.
+Christianne graduated from Liverpool John Moores Univerisity in England with a B.Ed (Hons) degree in Primary Education.
 She has 20 years of experience teaching young children and developing Early Years programs in leading independent schools in the UK, China and in Nova Scotia.
-Christianne believes in education ‘the whole child’ from the basics in reading, writing, and math to developing independence, sharing and cooperative play.
+Christianne believes in educating the whole child from the basics in reading, writing, and math to developing independence, sharing and cooperative play.
 She knows the first experience with school must be a positive one and her extensive training and experience help to facilitate this for each child.

-Michele has been an elementary school teacher for more than a decade.
-She earned her Bachelor of Education with a specialty in Elementary Curriculum at the University of Victoria and is in the process of completing her Master’s degree in Education at Mount Saint Vincent University with a focus on early literacy and numeracy.
+Michele has been an early elementary teacher for fifteen years.
+She earned a Bachelor of Education at the University of Victoria and recently completed her Master’s degree in Education at Mount Saint Vincent University with a focus on early literacy and numeracy.

-Michele encourages students to take risks and make mistakes to engage them to unlock their full potential.
-Her extensive world travels bring experience and enthusiasm to the classroom.
+Michele encourages her students to take risks and make mistakes to help them unlock their full potential as learners.
+She loves seeing the children’s blossoming confidence as readers, writers, mathematicians and scientists as the year progresses.
+Her extensive world travels help her to foster a multicultural approach to learning within the classroom.

 RMT, BA, B.Ed

-Kathryn is entering her eleventh year teaching at the elementary level.
-Beginning in the public school system, she has spent the last nine years teaching in private schools in both Ontario and Nova Scotia.
-Her passion for teaching is evident; she is dedicated to educating young minds, learning her students’ individual needs to guide her students to reach their full potential both in and outside the classroom.
+Kathryn is entering her twelfth year teaching at the elementary level.
+Beginning in the public school system, she has spent the last ten years teaching in private schools in both Ontario and Nova Scotia.
+Her passion for teaching is evident; she is dedicated to educating young minds and learning her students’ individual needs in order to guide them to reach their full potential both in and outside the classroom.

 BA, B.Ed, RMT

 Helena has been involved in educating children and adults for over twenty years.
 She has worked in many different settings including classrooms, group homes, and tutoring businesses.
-She has taught and coached all age ranges and found her niche with the upper elementary grades.
-Helena believes that her job as an educator is to prepare students to navigate in the world and make a difference, she knows that school is much more than just the core subjects.
+Helena believes that her job as an educator is to prepare students to navigate in the world and make a difference.
+She firmly believes that school is much more than just the core subjects.
 Helena has also coached basketball from elementary to university levels and believes activity and sports build character and enhance a child’s ability to focus in the classroom.

 Danny’s background includes 11 years of teaching experience both domestically and internationally, in both the public and private sectors.
 Danny completed his Bachelor of Science through Dalhousie University and his Bachelor of Education at the University of Ottawa.
 He believes that inspiring curiosity in his students is a central component in his role as an educator.
 Danny has an enthusiasm for diverse learning opportunities.
 His skill and passion for outdoor education and his confidence in exposure to diverse cultural experiences are valued assets in his role at Summit Academy.

-Educated at Bob Jones University where she attained her BSc in Education, Nora has been teaching for over thirty years.
-Sixteen of them spent at Grace Christian School, a private school in Charlottetown, Prince Edward Island where she taught from K-12, and also acted as Vice Principal and administrator.
+Educated at Bob Jones University where she attained her BSc in Education, Nora has been teaching for over thirty years, sixteen of them spent at Grace Christian School, a private school in Charlottetown, Prince Edward Island where she taught from K-12, and also acted as Vice Principal.
 She has worked in various public schools on PEI and has spent the last thirteen years as an instructor at Holland College, also in Charlottetown.
 Nora also worked two terms teaching various courses at three separate universities in China.
 Nora also brings experience in curriculum development, mentorship, and academic support.

 Teacher – French